-In 1955, the community was granted approval for construction of a hospital by the Manitoba Government.
+In 1955, the community was granted approval for construction of a hospital by the Manitoba Government by December 1956.

-January 21, 1957 marked the arrival of three Filles de la Croix nuns to guide the undertaking of the opening the new hospital.
-Under the sure hand of Sister Adrienne and her Sisters, the tenbed and seven-bassinet nursing unit began caring for members of the community.
+January 21, 1957 marked the arrival of three Filles de la Croix nuns to guide the undertaking of the opening a new hospital.
+Under the sure hand of Sister Adrienne and her Sisters, the ten bed and seven bassinet nursing unit began caring for the sick members of the community.
 Recognition will always be upheld for the Sisters' devotion and care for our hospital.